 - This peach syrup is perfect for making Peach Iced Tea from scratch.

 - Make sparkling water peachy by adding this peach syrup into fizzy water.

 - Add lavender syrup to give any drink a hint of lavender.

 Basic simple sugar is made of one part sugar and one part water.
 Any kind of sweetener and flavoring can be used to make a variety of simple syrups.
 Honey and water is honey simple syrup or honey syrup.
 Cinnamon, sugar, and water is cinnamon simple syrup, or cinnamon syrup.

 Yes, to make sure the syrup doesn’t go bad, store it in an airtight container in the refrigerator.
-Simple sugar with just two ingredients will last 3 weeks but flavored simple syrup lasts up to 2 weeks.
+Simple sugar with just two ingredients will last 3 weeks but flavored simple syrup lasts 2 weeks.

 Yes!
 Making your own syrup will save you money for sure.
 A store-bought bottle of simple syrup will cost at least $6 but the homemade syrup will cost at least less than half that.